Yvette is a Christian with a passion for helping people find God's purpose for their lives. Her Bible studies inspire Christian living.

-So much emphasis is placed on material success in the world today, and while God wants us to prosper, abundance is not just to spend it on ourselves.
-So we are reminded in the Bible that God loves a cheerful giver, so giving to the work of God and others, should be an important part of proper management of our money.
+So much emphasis is placed on material success in the world today, and while God wants us to prosper, abundance is not just to spend on ourselves.
+So we are reminded in the Bible that God loves a cheerful giver, so giving to the work of God and others should be an important part of proper management of our money.

 We need to ask God for insight as to the best ways to use money.
-Afterwards, we should set proper priorities for our finances by making realistic budgets and sticking to them.
+Afterward, we should set proper priorities for our finances by making realistic budgets and sticking to them.
 Taking care of our bills and establishing savings accounts are important parts of being good financial stewards.

 “So be careful how you live.
 Don't live like fools, but like those who are wise” (Ephesians 5:15 NLT).

 "Teach us to number our days aright, that we might gain a heart of wisdom" (Psalm 90:12).

 Throughout life, there are times when we face failures and disappointments.
 But we should never allow them to cause us to give up on our dreams, and stop us from achieving the purpose God placed in our hearts.
 We will be able to triumph in the face of our storms as we learn to trust our lives to our loving Heavenly Father.

 Even in challenging times, we must continue to stand on God's promises.
 For example, the promise is true for us as it was for Joshua, when God told him, "I will never leave you nor forsake you" (Joshua 1:5).
 In addition, in all our failures and disappointments there are important lessons we can learn.
 We can learn from our mistakes and be resilient in face of adversity, for God is with us.

 Nurture Your Faith